I will start by writing a text using capital letters. The font used is MyriadPro that comes with CS4.

 Rasterize the text layer and using the Rectangular Marquee Tool add a rectangle shape to the N letter as shown in the image.
 Fill the selection with the same color.

+Keep the CTRL key pressed and click on the layer thumbnail to make a selection.
 Expand the selection by 10px.
-Make a selection and go to Select>Modify and choose Expand.
+Go to Select>Modify and choose Expand.
 Fill the selection with the same color.

 Now I will create a rounded edge effect using this quick tutorial Rounded Corners in Photoshop